Activity 4A: Focus

 • Meeting, or demonstrating progress towards meeting, the standards for polar bears as described in the AZA Animal Care Manual and other standards set by AZA, CAZA, and EAZA

 PBI is happy to communicate with AACs in the manner that works best!
 Each is a little different, but we LOVE it when institutions form an internal AAC team, consisting of Climate Alliance alumni and other staff interested in preserving a future for polar bears.
 So, what does that look like?
 Typically, each institution names an official institutional team lead or POC and creates a team from there.
-Since we alternate our target audience for Climate Alliance between Educators, Keepers, and Communications staff – teams end up having one or more staff from each department – because we are stronger TOGETHER!
+Since we alternate our target audience for Climate Alliance between Educators, Keepers, Communications staff, and NEW this year - Advocacy team members!
+Teams end up having one or more staff from each department – because we are stronger TOGETHER!

 Do you know who is on your AAC team?
 How many of them have participated in the PBI Climate Alliance Program?